introduction to Grant writing

 Applying for Grants

-Activity - Practice researching funding sources and prioritizing applications for support
+Activity - Practice researching funding sources and prioritizing applications for support.

 Using the worksheet on the right and the Lifelong Maine Funding Page Grant Resource List, identify grant opportunities that will support age-friendly goals.